Sundown (1941 film)

-Sundown is a 1941 American black-and-white World War II film starring Gene Tierney, Bruce Cabot and George Sanders.
-It was directed by Henry Hathaway, produced by Jack Moss and Walter Wanger, written by Charles G. Booth and Barré Lyndon, and released by United Artists.
+Sundown is a 1941 American war drama film directed by Henry Hathaway and starring Gene Tierney, Bruce Cabot and George Sanders.
+It was produced by Jack Moss and Walter Wanger, written by Charles G. Booth and Barré Lyndon, and released by United Artists.
 Set in British East Africa, the film's adventure story was well received by critics, earning three Academy Award nominations, but it was a failure at the box office.

 Plot

 An aircraft lands in Kenya near Rhino Rock, and Zia (Gene Tierney) disembarks and is met by a caravan she owns.
 In Manieka, British East Africa, Bill Crawford (Bruce Cabot), District Commissioner, contacts the governor at Nairobi, requesting a month-long furlough to study the Senshi, a local tribe.
 His colleague, Lt.
 Roddy Turner (Reginald Gardiner), sends a message to the governor to cancel the furlough as the Senshi are becoming hostile.

 Two aircraft land at Manieka, bringing both rifles and Major Coombes (George Sanders), the Governor's agent.
 Coombes tells Crawford that he is taking control of the outpost.
-When he finds Pallini (Joseph Calleia), officially an Italian prisoner of war, but unofficially the chef, Coombes wants Pollini put into restraints.
+When he finds Pallini (Joseph Calleia), officially an Italian prisoner of war, but unofficially the chef, Coombes wants Pallini put into restraints.
 He then asks Crawford why he wants a furlough, saying that someone is smuggling rifles to the Senshi.

-Dutch engineer Jan Kuypens (Carl Esmond), working with the Italian government, is making a mineral survey of the area.
+Dutch engineer Jan Kuypens (Carl Esmond), hired by the Italian government, is making a mineral survey of the area.
 Coombes suggests that Kuypens instead file his report with the British; he agrees.

 A local trader named Abdi Hammud (Marc Lawrence) sets up an ambush of the British troops, but Crawford and his men are able to stop the attack.
 Zia, daughter of the late Abu Kalli, who now runs the family network of trading posts in East Africa, arrives at the outpost.

 Pallini has known Zia for many years, and on Pallini's birthday, the outpost decides to throw him a party.
 The men make sure they invite Zia, but when she arrives, she must sit at a segregated table because by native custom she is considered a half-breed.
 Crawford sits with her and discovers that she is African.

 The locals believe that one of the six white men will die that night.
 But there are only five of them at the party.
 When the white hunter, Dewey (Harry Carey), arrives, everyone else suddenly disappears.
 Two locals shoot at Crawford, but they miss, while Zia is grazed by a bullet.
 One of the attackers is killed and turns out to be the trader Hammud, responsible for the earlier ambush.